 TBI BRAIN INJURY FROM ACCIDENT – ATTORNEY

-If your accident results in a traumatic brain injury (TBI) , the experience of our lawyers will help you with your case.
+If your accident results in a traumatic brain injury (TBI) , the experience of our lawyers will help your case.
 Our attorneys have helped people with their brain injury case after a Minnesota car accident, motorcycle accident, truck accident, defective product injury and slip and fall accident.
 Here is one example of a TBI case an attorney from our office handled a few years ago.

 Our client was at a golf course and was hit in the head with a golf ball when another player was teeing off.
 She immediately fell to the ground and was unresponsive.
-As she lay there, her friend observed blood draining from her head and it was obvious that our client had sustained a serious head injury.
-The “cart lady” rushed to the clubhouse for help and our client was ultimately taken to the clubhouse on a cart where she was escorted onto an ambulance.
+As she lay there, her friend observed blood draining from her head.
+It was obvious that our client had sustained a serious head injury.
+The “cart lady” rushed to the clubhouse for help.
+Our client was ultimately taken to the clubhouse on a cart where she was escorted onto an ambulance.

 Although the initial CT brain scan was negative, our client’s mother and sisters came to the hospital and stayed with her.
-Her older sister became concerned about our client’s behavior, as well as her continued nausea and vomiting, and by the following day, encouraged the hospital to take a second CT scan to look for a TBI.
-The follow-up scan showed a definite worsening of the temporal epidural hematoma (brain injury) and likely skull fracture.
+Fortunately, her older sister alerted the hospital to our client’s odd behavior, as well as her continued nausea and vomiting.
+By the following day, her sister was encouraging the hospital to take a second CT scan to look for a TBI.
+The follow-up scan showed a worsening of the temporal epidural hematoma (brain injury) and likely skull fracture.
 As a result, our client underwent immediate emergency surgery for craniotomy evacuation.
 Upon waking from surgery, she experienced headache, nausea, vomiting, and a ringing and fullness in her right ear.